cloudmesh-community/fa18-516-19/project-report/report.md

-# title: "LAMP Stacks - Linux Apache, MySQL, PHP"
+# LAMP Stacks - Linux Apache, MySQL, PHP

 * LAMP is a set of open source software packages used in a collaborative model to create web applications and web services.